-Whilst the EM algorithm is converges to a local maxima of the likelihood, in general there is no guarantee that the algorithm will find the global maximum, and the value of the local maximum found is often critically dependent on the initial settings of the parameters.
-How best to initialise the parameters is a thorny issue, with a suitable initialisation of the emission distribution being often critical for success[222].
-A practical strategy is to initialise the emissions based on first fitting a simpler non-temporal mixture model $\sum_h p(v|h)p(h)$ to the data.
+The EM algorithm converges to a local maxima of the likelihood and, in general, there is no guarantee that the algorithm will find the global maximum.
+How best to initialise the parameters is a thorny issue, with a suitable initialisation of the emission distribution often being critical for success[221].
+A practical strategy is to initialise the emission p(v|h) based on first fitting a simpler non-temporal mixture model $\sum_h p(v|h)p(h)$ to the data.